abahmanem/near-node-setup-shardnet/tutorial/hardware.md

   ![server](../assets/node/server_hetzner.png "server")

-  You can check if you have the recommanded specification by running the following command :
+  You can check if you have the recommanded specifications by running the following command :

   ```java
   lscpu | grep -P '(?=.*avx )(?=.*sse4.2 )(?=.*cx16 )(?=.*popcnt )' > /dev/null \